susenecka44/FotorealistickaGrafika/t12-SpectralRT-Dispersion/README.md

 ## Notes
 * Spectral ray-tracers usually don't use stochastic sampling of the wavelength.
 Fixed spectral color representation is used instead.
-* A **ray (starting from primary ray)** represents all the wavelengths until it is refracted for the first time.
-At thit point it slits into individual (single-wavelength) rays, which willl never be further divided.
+* **A ray (starting from the primary ray)** represents all the wavelengths until it is refracted for the first time.
+At thit point it splits into individual (single-wavelength) rays, which willl never be further divided.
   * so basically two types of rays are used in a spectral ray-tracer: **multi-wavelength** ("white-light") rays and **single-wavelength** ("color") rays.
 The MW ray can be